Mohawk language: Current status

 The Mohawk language is currently classified as threatened, and the number of native speakers has continually declined over the past several years.

 Mohawk has the largest number of speakers among the Northern Iroquoian languages, and today it is the only one with more than a thousand remaining speakers.
-At Akwesasne, residents have founded a language immersion school (pre-K to grade 8) in Kanienʼkéha to revive the language.
+At Ahkwesásne, residents have founded a language immersion school (pre-K to grade 8) in Kanienʼkéha to revive the language.
 With their children learning it, parents and other family members are taking language classes, too.

-The radio station CKON-FM (97.3 on-air in Hogansburg, New York and Saint Regis, Quebec and widely available online through streaming), licensed by the Akwesasne Mohawk Nation, broadcasts portions of its programming in Kanienʼkéha.
-The call sign is a reference to the Mohawk word "sekon" (or "she:kon"), which means "hello".
+The radio station CKON-FM (97.3 on-air in Hogansburg, New York and Saint Regis, Quebec and widely available online through streaming), licensed by the Ahkwesáhsne Mohawk Nation, broadcasts portions of its programming in Kanienʼkéha.
+The call sign is a reference to the Mohawk word she:kon, which means "hello".

 A Mohawk language immersion school was established.
-Mohawk parents, concerned with the lack of culture-based education in public and parochial schools, founded the Akwesasne Freedom School in 1979.
+Mohawk parents, concerned with the lack of culture-based education in public and parochial schools, founded the Ahkwesásne Freedom School in 1979.
 Six years later, the school implemented a Mohawk language immersion curriculum based on a traditional cycle of fifteen seasonal ceremonies, and on the Mohawk Thanksgiving Address, or Ohén꞉ton Karihwatékwen, "The words before all else."
 Every morning, teachers and students gather in the hallway to recite the Thanksgiving Address in Mohawk.

 An adult immersion program was also created in 1985 to address the issue of intergenerational fluency decline of the Mohawk language.